2023 Stripe Review: Best Online Payment Processor

 Stripe stands out from its competitors for making advanced fraud management and data security available to small merchants.
 It also offers a variety of business management tools.

-However, like most free merchant account providers, Stripe charges add-on fees for certain features like invoicing and recurring billing tools.
-You will also need to pay extra for same-day fund transfer processing.
+A few points were docked from Stripe’s score for the add-on fees it charges for certain features like invoicing and recurring billing tools.
+It also has a fee for same-day fund transfer processing.

 Stripe charges 5 cents per screened transaction, but this fee is waived for payments that are billed the standard 2.9% + 30 cents transaction fee.